AlaYousef/Portfolio-project1/README.md

 * ### Footer

-    * Footer section include links to the relevent social media sites for Arab Book Fair in Sweden.
+    * Footer section include links to the relevent social media sites for Arabic Book Fair in Sweden.
 And the links to social media platforms will open in a new tab to allow easy of navigation for the user.
     * The social media will help the user in research into Sweden Arab Book Fair pages in social media.

 ![Footer image](assets/documentation/footer.png)